StackStorm/st2docs/docs/source/install/upgrades.rst

 v3.7
 ''''
 *  *RockyLinux/RHEL/CentOS 8 only*.
-Due to the upgrade from python3.6 to python 3.8, it is recommended that all packs installed prior to upgrade have their virtual environment re-created after upgrading |st2| packages (on all nodes which run st2actionrunner services), using the following command:
+Due to the upgrade from python3.6 to python 3.8, all packs installed prior to upgrade will need to have their virtual environment re-created after upgrading |st2| packages (on all nodes which run st2actionrunner services), using the following command:

 .. sourcecode:: bash